 When we get down to the farm we have to get the sheep to go into the handling unit area beside the shed.
 The shed is warm and cosy.
 The handling unit is where they get any medicine that they need so they usually don’t like going in there.
 They do not understand when we are putting them into the shed for the winter.
 I tell them “We are doing this to keep you warm for the winter!” but usually they just get themselves into a complete tizzy because they do not understand.
 Silly sheep.

 But when the weather really turns, then they will be warm.
 Warm and dry.
-With lots of grass to eat (The Boss calls it Silage but really it’s just grass that has been wrapped in plastic).
+With lots of grass to eat (Alpha-Dad calls it Silage but really it’s just grass that has been wrapped in plastic).
 Lovely grass to fill their bellies.
 What could possibly be better?

 And so, I help.
 And I listen.
 And I bark.
 Because I am a Good Boy.